KleberL/testrepo/README.md

 ## Editing the file

-Its a narkdown file in this repository.
+Its a markdown file in this repository.